pawanhsu/image_bbox_annotation_tool/README.md

 This tool is dedicated to automate the image annotation process.

-server.py is the main entry, which takes two template,
+`server.py` is the main entry, which takes two template,

-templates/annotate.html for the annotation page and templates/index.html for index.
+`templates/annotate.html` for the annotation page and `templates/index.html` for index.

 ### Usage:
 1. Place the target images in ./static/data/<path_name>/
+2. Place the bbox json file in ./static/bbox_json/<file_name>
-2. Start the server
+3. Start the server
 ```
 python ./server.py
 ```

 ## To Do:
 ### Backend:
-- Loading and Dumping Detection Results (loading is currentlly hard-coded)
-- Submit Bbox to database

-### Frontend:
-- Auto-adjust Image to proper size
+- Dumping data to .txt file.

-### Bounding Boxes:
-- Bbox Resize
-- Add new bboxes
-- Delete bboxes
-- Edit a bbox label
-- Dragging on entire bbox
+## Authors

+TsungJen Hsu